zhangyue-hashdata/cloudberrydb/gpMgmt/bin/README.gpexpand.md

-# gpexpand for Cloudberry Database
+# gpexpand for Apache Cloudberry

-gpexpand is one Greenplum cluster expansion tool for Cloudberry Database which expands an existing Greenplum/Cloudberry Database by adding new hosts to the cluster.
+gpexpand is one Greenplum cluster expansion tool for Cloudberry Database which expands an existing Greenplum/Apache Cloudberry by adding new hosts to the cluster.

 gpexpand has two phases: